IDAES/idaes-pse/docs/user_guide/workflow/general.rst

 from its initial state to a feasible solution for a set of initial guesses (within the models expected operating range).

-The IDAES Integrated Platform generally uses a sequential-modular approach to initializing flowsheets, where unit models are initialized sequentially, passing the outlet state from one unit as the initial state for the next.
+IDEAS workflows generally use a sequential-modular approach to initialize flowsheets, where unit models are initialized sequentially, passing the outlet state from one unit as the initial state for the next.
 An automated sequential-modular tool is available through Pyomo and demonstrated in the tutorials.